 The “Cool Foodie” and Social Reform

-The CFI Illuminate™ digital insights research, which analyzed millions of online engagements in real time, identifies a segment of white, middle class individuals between the ages of 25 and 54.
+The CFI Illuminate™ digital insights research, which accesses research to analyze millions of online engagements in real time, identifies a segment of white, middle class individuals between the ages of 25 and 54.
 It’s made up of mostly singles or couples without children.

 Picture a socially conscious consumer who considers themselves a “cool foodie.”
 It’s someone who doesn’t shop in traditional supermarkets – but purchases beef raised without antibiotics from a specialty butcher, always chooses cage-free eggs and dines at trendy restaurants where organic food is prominent on the menu.